domchristie/get/README.md

-A small Sinatra app that retrieves machine-readable information from web pages and generates embed code if it's a known type.
+A Sinatra app that retrieves machine-readable information from web pages and generates embed code if it's a known type.

 Currently supports: